Posted by: Shmuel Browns | May 13, 2008

 Fastfood Slowfood

-I was doing some guiding in the Old City yesterday and as lunch time came around I began to think about a little fastfood, how about hummus, my favorite is with snobar, ie. toasted pine nuts.
-Should I visit Abu Shukri, the other Abu Shukri or Lena’s?
-Everyone has their favorite hummus place so here are some of my favorites
+I was doing some guiding in the Old City yesterday and as lunch time came around I began to think about a little fastfood, how about hummus, my favorite is with snobar, toasted pine nuts.
+Which hummus place should you choose?
+Everyone has their favorite so here are some of mine:

-1. Old City: the other Abu Shukri, on the right just up from Station VII of the Via Dolorosa (peek in and notice the column, in the exact place where it stood on the Roman Cardo).
+1. Old City: a small place, there’s no sign but on the bill is written Cafeteria Ziad, on the right just up from Station VII of the Via Dolorosa (peek in and notice the column, in the exact place where it stood on the Roman Cardo).
 Lena is along the same street past Station VIII, on the left.
+Abu Shukri is on el Wad Street at Station V of the Via Dolorosa.

 2. Jerusalem: Pinati, on Melekh George Street corner of HaHistadrut (one block from the Midrahov, the pedestrian mall).
 Check out the photos of celebrities who have eaten there.